georgeglyq/dinosaur_candy_ranking/DinosaurCandyRanking/markdownintro.md

 Test categories include the following:
 * What is considered the best category in its class? (peanut, chocolate, fruit, etc.)
 * What candy would an individual like given their current preference?
 * What are the nutritional facts for a certain candy?
-Du <br />

 This ShinyApp was created in collaboration with Ryan Huang, Maria Matlick, George Gu, and Justin Du <br />

-Info 201 B, section AF
+Info 201 B, section BB